omarfoz/cloud-certification-program/cloud-basics/lab-2-create-account-in-bluvalt-cloud/README.md

 In this lab we will create our account in STC Cloud and Bluvalt Cloud.

 ## Create Accont in Bluvalt Cloud
+In order to create an account for Bluvalt Cloud, follow the steps.

 First open [Bluvalt Cloud](https://cloud.bluvalt.com/ "Bluvalt Cloud").

 Next click on [Sign Up](https://cloud.bluvalt.com/#/register "Sign Up").